One of the most common questions we get from our customers is: What type of survey response rate can I expect?

 Sean Mancillas, the Head of the Delighted Customer Concierge Team, shares his guidance:

 “Our role is definitely to help ramp up the volume of feedback by strategizing around best practices and sampling, but also to manage and report on the feedback in a way that can tell an effective story.
 If you’re getting a 20-25% response rate, but it’s scattered across totally disjointed and unrelated subsets of customers, the feedback is going to be all over the place and will produce super confusing net results – potentially worse than just a lower response rate.

 When we’re helping on response rates, we’re also working with you to scope your CX program a bit more thoughtfully to specific customer segments (e.g. folks that are more active, with a recent purchase, from X location) – which naturally leads to better engagement and a quality of feedback that can really drive effective reporting and a strong customer narrative.”

-For more specifics on building your program with statistical significance in mind, stay tuned for our next post on survey sample size.
+For more specifics on building your program with statistical significance in mind, check out our post on survey sample size.

 If you’re itching to see how much customer feedback you can gather, sign up for a free Delighted trial.
-Your surveys will be out to customers in minutes.
+With the help of our experience management software, your surveys will be out to customers in minutes.